PyCQA/flake8/docs/source/user/options.rst

 .. option:: --tee

-    Also print output to stdout if output-file has ben configured.
+    Also print output to stdout if output-file has been configured.

     Command-line example: